shivaprsd/doq/README.md

 ### Performance

 *doq* recalculates the colors when the page is being rendered by PDF.js.
-This incurs a small overhead, slightly reducing the renderer's performance. *doq* tries to minimize this overhead with many optimizations (like caching the calculation results) so that speed improves after the initial render.
-External benchmark tests are welcome.
+This incurs a small overhead, slightly reducing the renderer's performance (this does not apply to the Filter mode as no processing is done there). *doq* tries to minimize this overhead with many optimizations (like caching the calculation results) so that speed improves after the initial render.

-This does not apply to the quick-invert mode as no processing is done there; it is implemented as a simple CSS filter, and hence, is fast.

 (I guess this can be avoided altogether by implementing the logic directly within the PDF.js library by modifying the source.
 But that requires digging